patrikpordi/patrikpordi/README.md

 ---

-**🌟 What Drives Me:**
+**What Drives Me:**

-I am driven by the belief that robotics, particularly aerial systems, have the potential to revolutionize various industries.
-My goal is to contribute to this exciting field by combining rigorous research with practical solutions that can be applied in real-world scenarios.
+I am driven by the belief that robotics, especially aerial systems, can make a tangible impact in nature conservation and improving the world.
+My goal is to contribute to this field by combining rigorous research with practical solutions that address real-world challenges and create positive change.

 ---

-**🌐 Let's Connect:**
+**Let's Connect:**

 Whether you're a fellow robotics enthusiast, a professional in the industry, or someone interested in the future of drone technology, I'd love to connect and explore potential collaborations.
 Feel free to reach out!